shnam7/gulp-build-manager/README.md

 # Gulp Build Manager
-Gulp Build Manager, gbm in a short name, is an Easy to use, Flexible gulp task manager.
+Gulp Build Manager, gbm in a short name, is an easy to use, flexible gulp task manager.
 It is a tool helping gulp users to create tasks with simple configuration.
 This provides the convenience of configuration and the flexibility of javascript programming in setting up gulp tasks.

-gbm provides various built-in builder class objects including:
+gbm provides various built-in builder classes including:
   - GBuilder - Base Builder, which work as a Copy Builder.
   - GCoffeeScriptBuilder
   - GConcatBuilder